imaging-in-paris/imaging-in-paris.github.io/index.md

-Previous seminars of 2023-2024
+Previous seminars of 2024-2025
 -----

-The list of seminars prior to summer 2023 is available [here](previous_seminars/).
+The list of seminars prior to summer 2024 is available [here](previous_seminars/).

-Click on the title to read the abstract.

 {% for oneitem in site.data.current_past %}
 <p>